claire-west/svstudio-manual/docs/daw-integration/plugin.md

 : A single channel is used for all audio output.

 Master Aspiration Isolated
-: Two channels are used, one for the main output of all tracks and a second for the isolated aspiration of all tracks.
+: Two channels are used, one for the phonation of all tracks and a second for the isolated aspiration of all tracks.

 Track Combined
 : One channel is used for each track.

 Track Aspiration Isolated
-: Two output channels are used for each track, one for the main output and the other for the isolated aspiration.
+: Two output channels are used for each track, one for the phonation and the other for the isolated aspiration.

+!!! note

+    Selecting an "Aspiration Isolated" option will remove the aspirant sounds from the main output, resulting in a base that only contains phonation.
+In this case the outputs must be recombined in the mixing process to have a complete result.

 ## Video Demonstration